EduBalbinot/GeneticAlgorithm-VoltageDivider/README.md

 # GA-VoltageDivider

-A genetic algorithm for finding the resistances of a voltage divider with simulated target voltage and current in Simulink.
+A genetic algorithm for finding the resistances of a voltage divider with target voltage and current simulated on Simulink.